What Makes a Great Marketing Team? 7 Cultural Characteristics

 2. Transparency

-6. Clear Set of Rules and Tools
+6. Clear rules and tools

 1. Goal-driven planning